 Broom and Dust Pan – Makes for easy cleaning of tarps and tents.

-Camping with kids checklist / Family camping checklist
+– Family camping checklist

 Creating and following a checklist of the family camping gear your trip requires will save loads of time, keep you from forgetting vital gear, and leave you ready to enjoy a relaxing vacation in the outdoors.